-Right before my first pregnancy I modeled a few looks for our local Saks Fifth Avenue in Cincinnati and tried on my first pairs of high-end denim (by the time we had the shoot I was 6 weeks pregnant and not sharing the news yet!).
+Right before my first pregnancy I modeled a few looks for our local Saks Fifth Avenue in Cincinnati and tried on my first pairs of high-end denim.
 I fell in love with the buttery soft material, the flattering structure, and the fantastic washes.

 A year and a half (and two pregnancies + babies) later, I bought my first pair of designer denim (used via thredUP).
 I was sold.

-By the time I was pregnant with my third baby I was a convert and lived in Agolde, AG, and Mother jeans most of the time (jeans make up 90% of my daily wear).
-Nicer denim holds up longer, is generally more flattering, and often more comfortable.
+By the time I was thinking about getting pregnant with my third baby I was a convert and lived in Agolde, AG, and Mother jeans most of the time (jeans make up 90% of my daily wear).
+Nicer denim holds up longer, is generally more flattering, and is often more comfortable.

 My question was, does this apply to maternity jeans, too?

-I was not interested in spending $200+ on a pair of jeans for what might be my last pregnancy (spoiler: it wasn’t) but I wondered if there was the same step up in quality, style, and comfort between my maternity jeans from GAP and an AG pair as there had been in the non-maternity styles.
+I was not interested in spending $200+ on a pair of jeans for what might be my last pregnancy (spoiler: it wasn’t).
+I wondered if designer maternity jeans were a step up in quality, style, and comfort.
+They certainly were in the non-maternity styles.